 In August 2010, the Company received a \$10.3 million commercialization award from the State of Texas through the Cancer Prevention and Research Institute of Texas ("CPRIT").
 CPRIT was established to expedite innovation and commercialization in the area of cancer research and to enhance access to evidence-based prevention programs and services throughout the state.
 The commercialization award is a reimbursement grant.
 For the years ended December 31, 2012 and 2013, the Company recognized approximately \$3,767,000 and \$3,672,000, respectively, of grant proceeds from CPRIT as a reduction of research and development expense.
 There were no grant proceeds from CPRIT for the year ended December 31, 2014.
 The award was a three-year award that was funded annually, and the contract terminated on January 31, 2014.
 Additionally, the Company is obligated to make certain payments to CPRIT that survive termination.
-The Company accounted for advances received from the award as deferred grant reimbursement revenue and recorded a reduction of research and development expenses as qualifying research and development expenses, by the Company, or received from the Company's licensees or sublicensees, at a percentage in the low single digits until the aggregate amount of such payments equals a specified multiple of the grant amount, and thereafter at a rate of less than one percent, subject to the Company's right, under certain circumstances, to make a one-time payment in a specified amount to CPRIT to buy out such payment obligations.
+The Company accounted for advances received from the award as deferred grant reimbursement revenue and recorded a reduction of research and development expenses as qualifying research and development expenditures were incurred.
+Under the terms of the award, the Company is required to pay to CPRIT a portion of its revenues from sales of certain products by the Company, or received from the Company's licensees or sublicensees, at a percentage in the low single digits until the aggregate amount of such payments equals a specified multiple of the grant amount, and thereafter at a rate of less than one percent, subject to the Company's right, under certain circumstances, to make a one-time payment in a specified amount to CPRIT to buy out such payment obligations.
 At such time when the Company records revenues that are subject to royalties owed to CPRIT, the Company will record such royalties as cost of revenues in the period in which the related revenue is recorded.
 If the Company exercises its right to make a one-time payment to CPRIT to buy out the royalty payment obligations, the Company will record the entire one-time payment as cost of revenues in the period in which it exercises such right.